 - Slap shots are not permitted in games where one team does not have a goalie.
 The game is forfeited if a slap shot is taken and directed at a player in goal without goalie equipment.

-- Overtime: Five-minute running time.
+- Overtime: Five-minute running time (stop time for playoff games).
 The clock is only stopped for penalties to be assessed.
 The additional overtime is played at the discretion of rink personnel.
-In the case of a particularly chippy game referees have the authority to cancel overtime.
+In the case of a particularly chippy game referees have the authority to cancel overtime, before or at any point during extra period.

 - Rinks mandate that referees must be present on the ice for players to use the ice in the event of a forfeit.
 Insurance policies require that referees supervise the ice slot.